 Since it is only the female mosquito that bites and transmits disease, Oxitech only plan to release gentically altered males.
 A ‘kill switch’ gene is implanted in the male mosquitoes, which produces an effect where future offspring will die.
 The male GMO mosquitoes are provided with a supplement in the lab which counters the lethal effects of the implanted gene and keeps them alive – effectively working as an antidote.
 With no access to the antidote, their offspring are killed by the fatal gene they’re born with.

-Incidentally, of the 3,500 mosquito species, Aedes aegypti transmits the majority of deadly diseases.
+Incidentally, of the 3,500 mosquito species, Aedes aegypti transmits the most deadly diseases.

-In theory therefore, Oxitech’s vision could eventually bring about a quite colossal reduction in disease-spreading mosquito numbers, or perhaps eliminate them entirely.
-Rather than using conventional drugs to treat infected humans, the company’s approach is to effectively turn male mosquitoes into a genetically engineered cure to wipe out the disease at its source.
+Therefore, Oxitech’s vision could eventually reduce the number of disease-spreading mosquitoes by a colossal amount or perhaps eliminate them entirely.
+Rather than using conventional drugs to treat infected humans, the company effectively turns male mosquitoes into a genetically engineered cure to wipe out the disease at its source.

 Clear Advantages

-As for how the proposed solution from Oxitech goes above and beyond conventional methods of reducing the spread of Dengue Fever, the company highlighted the flaws of the current approach.
+The company highlighted the flaws of the current approach and how the proposed solution from Oxitech goes above and beyond conventional methods of reducing the spread of Dengue Fever.

-“As well as being unpleasant for people, chemical pesticides can also be damaging to the environment and disrupt natural habitats.
+“As well as being unpleasant for people, chemical pesticides can damage the environment and disrupt natural habitats.
 One of the biggest problems with these chemicals is that they don’t just harm mosquitoes,” Oxitech proclaimed.

 “As a result, pesticide use can damage the ecology of an area, reducing populations of insects which may be important food sources for birds and fish, or which are pollinators for local plants and flowers.”

-By essentially infiltrating the mosquito population at its very heart, these ‘last lines of defense’ would no longer be necessary as the threat would largely unravel from the inside.
-And with protective approaches falling into redundancy, the positive social-economic impact would, for dozens of countries, be borderline revolutionary.
+By essentially infiltrating the mosquito population at its very heart, these ‘last lines of defense’ would no longer be necessary, as the threat would largely unravel from the inside.
+With protective approaches falling into redundancy, the positive social-economic impact would be borderline revolutionary for dozens of countries.

 Dangers and Opposition

-Opposition to the proposal has been widespread and fierce, to say the least.
+Opposition to the proposal has been widespread and fierce.
 To date, more than 158,000 signatures have been added to a Change.org petition calling for Oxitech’s proposal to be written-off and ruled-out as a risk the world cannot afford to take.

-“Nearly all experiments with genetically-modified crops have eventually resulted in unintended consequences: superweeds more resistant to herbicides, mutated and resistant insects also collateral damage to ecosystems,” the petition warns.
+“Nearly all experiments with genetically modified crops have eventually resulted in unintended consequences: superweeds are more resistant to herbicides, and mutated and resistant insects also cause collateral damage to ecosystems,” the petition warns.

 “Why would we not expect GM (genetically modified) insects, especially those that bite humans, to have similar unintended negative consequences?”

-Oxitech has already conducted one field test in the Cayman Islands of the Caribbean.
-They released 18,000 GM mosquitoes over a period of four weeks in a small patch of jungle.
+Oxitec has already conducted one field test in the Cayman Islands of the Caribbean.
+They released 18,000 GM mosquitoes into a small patch of jungle over a period of four weeks.

 “This technology hasn’t been properly tested, nor is it clear that it’s going to work,” warned Mr. Hoffman.